charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 - Custom attention module versions:
   1. Naive linear combination of candidate masks with learnable weight parameters and L1 penalty
   2. Performer -- kernel approximation of attention mechanism with random feature maps
-  3. Native Sparse Attention -- hierarchical attention mechanism with a sliding window
+  3. Native Sparse Attention -- hierarchical attention mechanism with a sliding window and selective attention

 ---